nygeog/king_county/README.md

 2. Instead of ZCTA for King County, Gina is interested in characterizing a 5km buffer from the census tract centroid.

+using the 2000 boundaries, for each of the 21 years.
+1990-2010. raw is uncollasped, + collapsed.

+Do I have a variable called Census year, census tract followed by year.

+so format the data longways

+so each census tract

+unique id

+tract (11 dig) + year (1990-2010)

+tractid + 1990
+			1991
+			1992
+			1993

+Use

+Do for all 25 business types

+25 column for counts each biz type

+Needs 7833 rows

+OV extension on biz field is raw
+OV_col is the collapsed

+just use the Stata Labels, not data diciotnary.

+gen newfield

+for nyc use 2010, same exercise for John Logan's data.

+KingCountyONLY_qr_count_raw&collapsed.dta (file want it to look like)

+tn = number (count) tract number

+bn = buffer number

 <!---
 Scripts
 =======